matplotlib/matplotlib/doc/devel/MEP/MEP29.rst

 twin/parasite axes on a 3d plot.
 We need a more formal linking both so that these other axes share the same view state, but also for more general interaction like reporting the cursor location on all axes that the cursor lies in.
 An AxesContainer would work for the latter but not the former.
+We also need to think about whether we define the colorbar as part of the axes.
+Logically speaking it exists as just another axis together with the spatial ones.

 Perhaps we should work this part out later?